Youss0714/wenibac/replit.md

 This project delivers a bilingual (French/English) and responsive website for Wenibac Advanced Shipping Ltd., a transit and logistics company based at the Tema port in Ghana.
 The site's primary purpose is to professionally present shipping and logistics services, with a strong emphasis on "Transit" operations.
 Key capabilities include comprehensive service descriptions, an interactive cargo tracking system, a detailed company history, and lead generation through an enhanced contact form.
 The website aims to establish Wenibac as a leading and officially approved transit agency at Tema Port, expanding its market reach across Africa.

 ## Recent Changes (August 2025)
+- **August 5, 2025**: Added professional founder photo section to "Our History" with Mr. Yacubu Dawuda's image, implemented responsive design with circular photo layout, and fixed mobile text display issues to ensure full name visibility on all devices
 - **August 5, 2025**: Successfully migrated project from Replit Agent to standard Replit environment - installed Node.js dependencies (express, cors, @sendgrid/mail, xlsx), fixed translation system fallback logic for proper bilingual functionality, and verified server deployment on port 5000
 - **August 4, 2025**: Fixed mobile hero section title visibility by adjusting padding to 120px (tablets) and 140px (smartphones)
 - **August 4, 2025**: Enhanced chatbot mobile display with increased container height (400px), improved message area (220px), better text wrapping, and responsive font sizing for optimal readability on smartphones